pygame-community/pygame-geometry/docs/geometry.rst

     colliderect: Checks if the circle collides with the given rectangle.

+    collidepolygon: Checks if the circle collides with the given polygon.

     collideswith: Checks if the circle collides with the given object.

     contains: Checks if the circle contains the given object.